lwmqn/smartobject/docs/resource_plan.md

 * `oid` is the _Object Id_
 * `iid` is the _Object Instance Id_
 * `resrcs` is an object to wrap your _IPSO Resources_ up.
 Each key in `resrcs` object is the `rid` and the value is the corresponding _Resource Value_.
-A protected resource `_state` is an object where you can maintain some private information ot state inside the _Object Instance).
+A protected resource `_state` is an object where you can maintain some private information or inner state inside the _Object Instance_.
-* `setup` is a function that allows you to set some inner things for the _Object Instance_.
+* `setup` is a function that allows you to set some inner things up for the _Object Instance_.
 You can use `this._state` to access the inner state, use `this.parent` to get the `so`, and use `this.parent.hal` to access your hardware.

 <br />

 The simplest case for a _Resource Value_ is being a primitive, like a number, a string, or a bool.
 But if a _Resource_ is something that needs to be read from hardware I/O, how do we do with reading it?
-You can give your _Resource_ a **spec** to tell the smart object of how to do it:
+You can give your _Resource_ a **spec** object to tell the smart object of how to do it:

 > A **spec** object, which can have _**read**_, _**write**_, or _**exec**_ method(s) in it, is where you can inject the specific operations to tell the smart object of how to access your _Resource_.